ooni/spec/test-specs/ts-018-whatsapp.md

 WhatsApp web is the service by which users are able to use WhatsApp from a web browser on their computer.
-When using WhatsApp web users scan a QR code displayed in the browser from their phone hence authenticating the web app.
+When using WhatsApp web users scan a QR code displayed in the browser from their phone to authenticate the web app.

-For the service to work a user needs to have whatsapp be working properly from their phone (it needs to be unblocked there) and if the "Keep me signed in" option in unticked their phone needs to be connected to the internet and be able to reach the whatsapp endpoints for the duration of the session.
+For the service to work a user needs to have whatsapp be working properly from their phone (it needs to be unblocked there) and if the "Keep me signed in" option is unticked their phone needs to be connected to the internet and be able to reach the whatsapp endpoints for the duration of the session.

 We check to see if WhatsApp web is working properly by doing a HTTPS GET request to the following URLs: